Head to head

 How do Knolo's integrations compare to n8n's 500+ nodes?

 Knolo has two integration layers.
-The first is Pipedream Connect, which provides 3,000+ pre-built integrations for apps like Gmail, Slack, Notion, Google Drive, HubSpot, and Salesforce — significantly more than n8n's 500+ official nodes.
-The second is the Discover API: Knolo agents can read an API's spec and call any REST endpoint at runtime, without anyone pre-configuring an integration. n8n covers the same "call any API" need with the HTTP Request node, but you build the request, headers, auth, and response handling yourself.
-Knolo's practical integration ceiling is therefore not 3,000 — it's any API the agent can reach.
+The first is Pipedream Connect with 3,000+ pre-built integrations for Gmail, Slack, Notion, Drive, HubSpot, Salesforce, and every other app Pipedream supports.
+That is roughly 6x n8n's official node count.
+The second is the Discover API: Knolo agents read an API spec and call any REST endpoint at runtime, no pre-configuration needed. n8n covers the same need with the HTTP Request node, but you build the request, headers, auth, and response handling yourself for each endpoint.
+Knolo's practical integration ceiling is not 3,000, it is the entire web.

-Yes, n8n has a mature AI Agent node powered by LangChain, with sub-nodes for language models, memory, and tools, plus native MCP support added in 2026.
-You can build serious agents in n8n today.
-The difference is where the reasoning lives: in n8n, the agent reasons *inside the node* you placed on a graph you drew.
-In Knolo, the agent reasons *across the whole workspace* — it picks tools, calls other agents, queries Minds, runs Python or JavaScript, and uses the Discover API to reach new APIs without anyone wiring them up first.
-If you want the agent to choose its own steps end-to-end, Knolo is the simpler path.
-If you want the agent to make decisions inside steps you control, n8n is excellent.
+n8n has an AI Agent node with LangChain-powered memory, tools, and MCP support, so you can build AI in n8n.
+The difference is where the intelligence lives.
+In n8n the agent reasons inside the node you placed on a graph you drew.
+In Knolo the agent reasons across the whole workspace: it picks tools, calls other agents, queries Minds, runs Python or JavaScript, generates images, ingests PDFs, and reaches APIs through the Discover API without anyone wiring them first.
+Same category on paper, different surface in practice.

 Can I self-host Knolo like n8n?